Hsinfu/tensorflow_SVHN/README.md

-# tensorflow_SVHN_example
+# tensorflow SVHN example
-This is a simple example to train and test the Street View House Numbers (SVHN) Dataset (http://ufldl.stanford.edu/housenumbers/).
+This is a tensorflow example to train and test the SVHN Dataset (Street View House Numbers Dataset http://ufldl.stanford.edu/housenumbers/).

 # Here are some notes.
  * train only on train_32x32.mat (without extra_32x32.mat)